Rotana is a traditional Garhwali sweet. No celebration of Uttarakhand is complete without Rotana.

 - Make syrup of sugar with 1/2 cup of water.
 Keep aside to cool.

 - Keep aside 2 tbsp of syrup.
 Mix flour, elaichi powder, remaining sugar syrup, milk and coconut and make a tight dough like mathari.
 Keep aside for 10 minutes.

 - Knead the dough again.
 Add some more milk if it’s too hard.

 - Make small walnut size balls from the dough using oiled hands.

-- Fry on low heat till brown.
-Some of the balls will get a crack and that’s fine.
+- Fry on medium heat till brown.
+If the oil is not enough hot, the dough will start spreading in the oil.
+Even if the oil is hot enough, some of the balls will get a crack and that’s fine.
 Drain them on paper towel.

 - Rotana is ready.